cobwebkanamachi/experiment-ocaml-int64-and-stdc/README.md

 64bit sined long full*2+1 & tail of 16:0xffffffff<BR>
 <BR>
 consideration:<BR>
-1. type conversion is not safe, but if precisely controled.
+1. type conversion is not safe, but if precisely controled.<BR>
-2. type conversion imediately in use ocassion.
+2. type conversion imediately in use ocassion.<BR>
-3. harmful sideeffect or numeric processing fault.
+3. harmful sideeffect or numeric processing fault.<BR>